vic-ma/howtodismantle.github.io/_posts/2024-09-15-I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.md

 ### Advantech WISE-4012

 The Advantech WISE-4012 comes with the following:

-* 4 analog inputs
-* 4 digital inputs
+* 4 Analog / Digital Inputs
 * 2 digital outputs

 It supports MQTT, REST API, and Modbus access.
 It's meant to only be used with Wi-Fi, so no LAN plug is available.